 Julianne M. Nordhagen is an Ensign in the U.S. Navy and is attached to the NROTC unit at the University of Southern California, where she is assigned to collaborate on research at the Institute of Creative Technologies (ICT).
 As an Industrial and Systems Engineering (ISE) undergraduate, Julianne cultivated the analytical and technical skills required for this project, including optimizing the performance of large scale systems and applying computational methods for scheduling and forecasting.
 She has professional experience using integrated planning software like SAP and NetSuite ERP.
 She was selected to be one of the mentors for ICT’s MentorPal project for the Office of Naval Research.
 Next April, she will begin her Naval Aviator training at the Naval Air Technical Training Center in Pensacola Florida.
 Ensign Nordhagen earned an ISE B.S. degree from the University of Southern California.

-Systems Engineering: Optimizing Creation of Conversational Virtual Human Avatars
+Systems Engineering: Optimizing Creation of Virtual Conversational Human Agents